Opzet/SoftwareLicenseManager/README.md

-I want to sell DotNet C# winform software and activate it via a key, this is how I did it.
+Want to sell desktop software (e.g. DotNet C# winform) and activate it via a key, this is how I did it.

- There is alot on wordpress themese and plugins licensing to allow code restrictions easily, this is an example of how to do it for a desktop application.
+ There is alot on wordpress themes and plugins licensing to allow code restrictions easily, this is an example of how to do it for a desktop application.

 ## Infrastructure